Nick Rallis: Philadelphia Eagles

 In 2021, he was hired by the Philadelphia Eagles to be their linebackers coach, making him the youngest position coach in the NFL.
 Rallis helped the Eagles reach the Super Bowl in 2022, while producing one of the best linebacking trios in the league in Hassan Reddick, Kyzir White, and T. J. Edwards.

 Arizona Cardinals

 Rallis was hired as the defensive coordinator for the Arizona Cardinals on February 18, 2023, making him the youngest coordinator in the NFL.
 The move reunited him with head coach Jonathan Gannon, who served as the defensive coordinator of the Philadelphia Eagles during Rallis' tenure there.

 Personal life

-His brother Mike Rallis, known more popularly as Madcap Moss, is a professional wrestler in the WWE.
+His brother Mike Rallis, is a professional wrestler better known by his ring name Riddick Moss.